merveykaya/weather_trend_analysis/docs/README.md

-The graph shows the moving average of temperature changes in globe and Amsterdam, between 1750 and 2000.
+*The graph shows the moving average of temperature changes in globe and Amsterdam, between 1750 and 2013.
 According to the graph, the years 1750 to 1800 saw the MA of temperatures in globe and Amsterdam increase and decrease by approximately the same directions.
-However, when global MAs reflect an overall increasing trend expect for middle 1800s, Amsterdam MAs has quick and sharp up and downs compared to global ones.
+However, when global MAs reflect an overall increasing trend except for middle 1800s, Amsterdam MAs has quick and sharp up and downs compared to global ones.
 Also, it’s clearly seen that in Amsterdam, MA of temperatures are always above the global rates expect for the early 1800s.
 So that, Amsterdam is hotter compared to the global average.
-As overall, the world consistently getting hotter since the late 1850s.
+As overall, the world consistently getting hotter since the late 1850s.*

 ```python